FREQUENTLY ASKED QUESTIONS

 If you have questions about your eligibility, you should probably be working with an attorney.

 How Much Does it Cost to Hire The Morgan Law Firm for My Social Security Disability Claim?

 The law regulates attorneys’ fees in Social Security Disability cases.
 So virtually every disability lawyer works on the same fee basis.
 The lawyer’s fee is 25% of the past due disability benefits you get.
 There is no fee if you don’t win.

-Why Should I Hire Rosenfeld & Morgan?
+Why Should I Hire The Morgan Law Firm?

 Attorneys Anne Morgan and Bob Rosenfeld personally handle every Social Security case.
 That way you’re sure to get the personal attention you deserve.
 You will meet with your attorney more than once during your case – unlike some firms from outside of Indiana.